HELO Constituency Group

-One of NLC’s six constituency groups, Hispanic Elected Local Officials (HELO) constituency group is a network and caucus within NLC that represents the interests of Hispanic and Latino local elected officials.
-Established in 1976, this caucus is a space for members to make meaningful connections with fellow Latino local officials, share best practices and advocate for policies that benefit their community.
+One of NLC’s six constituency groups, Hispanic Elected Local Officials (HELO) is a space for members to make meaningful connections with fellow Hispanic and Latino local officials, share best practices and advocate for policies that benefit their community.

-HELO tackles current issues facing the Latino and Hispanic communities.
-It provides guidance to the NLC Board of Directors and Federal Advocacy Committees and influencing NLC’s advocacy platforms.
-In recent years, HELO’s Board of Directors has promoted the education of Hispanic youth, immigration reform, bilingual education, voting rights and minority business enterprise programs.
+Established in 1976, HELO tackles current issues facing the Latino and Hispanic communities.
+It provides guidance to the NLC Board of Directors and Federal Advocacy Committees and influences NLC advocacy platforms.
+In recent years, HELO has promoted the education of Hispanic youth, immigration reform, bilingual education, voting rights and minority business enterprise programs.

 HELO welcomes new members at any time throughout the year.
 The Board of Directors is elected every two years at NLC’s City Summit by the group’s membership.
 The group typically meets in person at the Congressional City Conference and City Summit.
-HELO’s Annual Leadership Retreat is held in the summer and the location rotates each year.
-An opportunity for members to explore new cities and bring home new ideas, the retreat serves as a networking summit made for big ideas and in-depth leadership training.
+The HELO Annual Leadership Retreat is held in the summer and the location rotates each year.
+The retreat serves as a networking summit made for big ideas and in-depth leadership training.
 Some events, like dinners and receptions, require a nominal activity participation fee.

 There is no extra cost for NLC members to join HELO; non-members pay a $75 supporting member fee per year.